Marvel's Spider-Man: The City That Never Sleeps: Turf Wars

-Shortly after a full-blown gang war between the Maggia families erupts, Spider-Man assists Yuri Watanabe and her police task force in a raid against Hammerhead.
-However, it turns out to be a trap, leaving only Spider-Man and Yuri alive.
+Shortly after the supposed death of Felicia, a full-blown gang war between the Maggia families erupts, with Hammerhead's forces now armed with Sable Weaponry.
+Spider-Man assists Yuri Watanabe and her police task force in a raid against Hammerhead, but it turns out to be a trap, leaving only Spider-Man and Yuri alive.
 The loss of her men under her watch leaves Yuri emotionally compromised, and Spider-Man asks her to take a leave of absence to grieve and recover, promising to apprehend Hammerhead on his own.
-Spider-Man learns that Hammerhead and his gang have been stealing Sable International's equipment and weapons to gain an advantage in the gang war.
 After abducting the other Maggia Dons, Hammerhead's forces attack police convoys across the city.
-While Spider-Man is dealing with them, Hammerhead attacks the police precinct, which is holding Sable International's "Project Olympus," killing numerous police officers in the process.
-Frustrated by her men's deaths and Spider-Man's lack of progress, Yuri decides to go after Hammerhead and kills many Maggia henchmen.
-Spider-Man, upon investigating Yuri and her actions with Mary Jane's help, learns that she is a third-generation NYPD officer whose father was arrested for taking bribes from Hammerhead and that Yuri had spent her entire career moving precincts to take him down.
+While Spider-Man is dealing with them, Hammerhead attacks the police precinct, which is holding Sable International's "Project Olympus", killing numerous police officers in the process.

-Later, Hammerhead, powered by the Project Olympus armor, decides to execute the Maggia dons on live television to achieve his goal of terrorizing New York City into submission.
-Spider-Man foils Hammerhead's plan and defeats him.
-Still, before the police can apprehend him, a vengeful Yuri arrives and tries to shoot Hammerhead dead, missing and hitting him in the head only because of Spider-Man's interference.
-Later, while Hammerhead's body is being taken away, one of his henchmen infiltrates the ambulance, incapacitates the police officer in it, and resuscitates Hammerhead, more powerful than ever.
+Frustrated by her men's deaths and Spider-Man's lack of progress, an enraged Yuri decides to go after Hammerhead alone, threatening to arrest Spider-Man if he interferes.
+She then brutally kills many Maggia henchmen at the Bar With No Name.
+With Mary Jane's help, Spider-Man discovers that Yuri is a third-generation NYPD officer whose father was arrested for taking bribes from Hammerhead and that she has spent her entire career moving precincts to take him down due to her vendetta.
+When Hammerhead later attempts to terrorize New York into submission by executing the Maggia Dons on live television, Spider-Man foils his plan and defeats him, despite Hammerhead sporting the stolen Project Olympus, which is revealed to be an experimental exosuit.
+However, before Hammerhead can be taken into police custody, a vengeful Yuri arrives, who ensnares Spider-Man and tries to shoot Hammerhead dead, only missing and hitting him in the metal plate in his head because of Spider-Man's interference.
+While being taken to the hospital, Hammerhead is resuscitated with a taser by one of his henchmen who infiltrated the ambulance, allowing him to continue terrorizing New York.